UNDERWORLD: BOY MEETS GIRL

 by Michael Parra Callas

-The soul answers as if she’s repeated this a few times, “Yes, two parts of me died through the liver, thus here, and the parts of me that died through the crown, are in the Clouds level already.
-I’m split.
+The soul answers with some attitude, as if she’s repeated this a few times, “Yes, two parts of me died through the liver, me here, on level two, and the other parts of me, that died through my crown, are in the Clouds level, 8 – Is that right? – I’m split, sir.
 That’s why I’m praying like this.”

 “An evolved soul, I see…,” says Dart, “Not many souls even know they have soul parts.
 What is your name?”

-“Where are you taking all those arrows, Strange Being?” asks Nest looking at the bundle on his back.
+“Where are you taking all those arrows, Underworld Being?” asks Nest, pointing to the bundle on his back.

-“If most of you,” Dart says, “ias you say, is with the Clouds now, then that part of you had to pass through Temiminaloyan, ‘Where souls are chased by arrows.’”
+“If most of you,” Dart says, “is, as you say, with the Clouds now, then those parts had to pass through the Arrows level.”

-“Yes,” answers Dart, a bit surprised at how well this soul had mapped, at least some of, Underworld.
+“Yes,” answers Dart, a bit surprised at how well this soul had mapped the Underworld.

-“Aha,” says the lady soul who is now quite close to Dart, “So you’re an Underworld warehouseman stocking the nine levels of Hell?”
+“Aha,” says the lady soul who’s moved closer to Dart, “So you’re an Underworld warehouseman stocking the nine levels of deadland?”

 “This is the Underworld, Mictlan,” he corrects,“and yes, part of my job is stocking the sixth level,” says Dart.